 Narrative Designer & Writer Coyote Questis a point-and-click adventure game for the web based on Coyote's Crazy Smart Science Show on Aboriginal Peoples Television Network that engages in Indigenous science through Coyote's tricky style.
 With creative direction by Loretta Todd, narrative design and writing by Elizabeth LaPensée, art by Nelson Dedos Garcia, music by Mob Bounce, design and programming by Silverstring Media, and production by Agentic Digital Media.
 Exhibited at imagineNATIVE Film + Media Arts Festival 2018.

 Designer & Artist Inspired by traditional moccasin game, Mikan is a finding game on mobile (Android and iOS) created for the Duluth Children's Museum with design and art by Elizabeth LaPensée, programming by Tyler Coleman, and sound by Jon Whiting that passes on phrases such as jiimaan (canoe) in Anishinaabemowin.

 Honour Water, 2016

 Designer, Artist, Writer Honour Wateris a singing game for mobile (iOS) developed by Pinnguaq with art and design by Elizabeth LaPensée.
 Songs by Anishinaabe elders and Sharon Day sung by the Oshkii Giizhik Singers pass on teachings about water in Anishinaabemowin.
-Shown at imagineNATIVE Film + Media Arts Festival 2016, exhibited at Water Moves MSU and Frozen River Film Festival 2016.
+Exhibited at imagineNATIVE Film + Media Arts Festival 2016, Water Moves MSU, Frozen River Film Festival 2016, and Asinabka Festival 2017.

 Little Earth Strong, 2016